openmsi/flyer-analysis/README.md

 # flyer-detection
-Repo containing the flyerdetection framework along with a Python notebook to run it
+Repo containing the flyerdetection framework along with a Python notebook to run it and an installed application to run it as a stream processor using [OpenMSIStream](https://github.com/openmsi/openmsistream)

 # Installation
 Create and activate a new conda environment: